 We climbed up to the small plateau, then headed south.
 Scrambling up, we took a nice break on the higher bump.
 While Peakbagger has this spot as the peak, but the benchmark and register are on a bump just to the south.
 Knowing we still had over 1,000 feet to climb over the next 1.5 miles, this was good enough.

 Our climb was slow and steady, as we were conserving our water.
 The Thimble served as our lighthouse as we followed some nice animal trails up the gully.
 We did stumble across another skull along the way.
 We reached the saddle just as I drank the last of my 2.5 liters of water.

 Although we did not reach our goal, it was still a good hike and one to learn from.
 All told it was 12.24 miles in 9:50 minutes, with over 3,800 feet of gain (although Ted’s watch had recorded 4,000 feet).
-When I try again there will be a few changes: wait for cooler weather, more fluids, follow Greg’s route toward Goat, and the Summit.
-I think I also will not do it as an out and back, but as a point to point via Webo and Ted benchmarks.
+When I try again there will be a few changes: wait for cooler weather, more fluids, and follow Greg’s route toward Goat, and the Summit.
+I think I also will not do it as an out and back, but as a point-to-point via Webo and Ted benchmarks.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.